 You also must write a letter to the credit reporting agency who is putting out the report.
 Your dispute letter should be clear and concise and should state exactly what is wrong and what must be done to fix it.
 They have 30 days to respond.
 If they don’t fix it, you sue them.

-Clicking the links in blue will lead you to example documents you can use to suit your own needs.
+Clicking the links in blue will lead you to example documents you can use to help understand what your rights are in Alabama.
+THESE ARE NOT LEGAL PLEADINGS OR LEGAL ADVICE.
+These are just for informational purposes only.
+To fully understand what action you need to take to protect your rights, you should call a local attorney.
 More info can be found at www.consumerfinance.gov.
-Or you can call me at 251.272.9148.
+Or you can contact our office today.

-Finally, it is important to know the difference between being proactive and trying to be your own lawyer.
-If you’ve tried to handle these problems on your own and still have not gotten them to fix the problem, it may be time to get an attorney involved and put some real heat on those who are violating your rights.
+Finally, DO NOT TRY TO BE YOUR OWN LAWYER.
+This guide is simply to be informative and help take the steps to convince businesses to do the right thing without litigation.
+If you’ve tried to handle the issue and they refuse to do right, it may be time to get an attorney involved and put some real heat on those who are violating your rights.
 I offer a free consultation and handle most of these cases on a contingency fee basis – meaning that I don’t charge you anything unless we win some money.

 Peace be with you.